Last updated: May 2017

 - or mailing a request, via regular mail, postage pre-paid in the US to Privacy Officer, Questionmark Corporation, 35 Nutmeg Drive, Suite 330, Trumbull, CT 06611 or in other countries to Privacy Officer, Questionmark Computing Ltd, 30 Coleman Street, London EC2R 5AL United Kingdom.

-Questionmark will undertake reasonable good faith efforts to provide you with the personal information it retains about you in accordance with applicable data protection law and the EU-U.S. Privacy Shield framework.
+Questionmark will undertake reasonable good faith efforts to provide you with the personal information it retains about you in accordance with applicable data protection law and the Privacy Shield principles.

 Transmission of information